- All-electric net-zero energy hotel designed to be the first hotel in the US to achieve Passive House and LEED Platinum certifications

 - Interior adaptation to house guest rooms, restaurant spaces and meeting areas

 To achieve its groundbreaking net-zero status in the hospitality industry, Hotel Marcel is targeting LEED platinum and Passive House certifications through the installation of: rooftop and parking solar power canopy arrays; electric car charging stations; a high-performance envelope; an energy recovery system; high-efficiency heat pumps; and low-voltage LED lighting technology.
-The project will also utilize recycled and local construction materials to maximize sustainability efforts.
+The project also utilized recycled and local construction materials to maximize sustainability efforts.